Charlton (1798 EIC ship)

 Charlton was launched in 1798 in Liverpool as an East Indiaman for the British East India Company (EIC).
 She made five voyages to India for the EIC.
-A French naval squadron captured her in 1809 on her sixth voyage and she became a prison ship a Mauritius until the Royal Navy recaptured her at the end of 1810.
+A French naval squadron captured her in 1809 on her sixth voyage and she became a prison ship at Mauritius until the Royal Navy recaptured her at the end of 1810.
 She became a country ship, trading east of the Cape of Good Hope, and was lost in the Red Sea in 1812.

 Career

 1st EIC voyage (1799–1800)

 Captain Thomas Welladvice acquired a letter of marque on 16 April 1799.
 He sailed from Portsmouth on 18 June 1799, bound for Bengal and Madras.
 Charlton arrived at Diamond Harbour on 4 November.
 Homeward bound she was at Saugor on 23 January 1800, and Madras on 15 March.
 She reached St Helena on 8 July and arrived back at Long Reach on 28 September.